Kyle-858/Kyle-858/README.md

 Software Developer
 ------------------

-I've been making the shift from pursuing IT to a full-time career in frontend developement
+I've been making the shift from IT to a full-time career in frontend developement

 * 🌍  I'm based in Pennsylvania
 * ✉️  You can contact me at [krazykyle19@gmail.com](mailto:krazykyle19@gmail.com)